Wealth of Experience

 Caroline joined the admission team in summer 2015, having previously worked in undergraduate admission as an Assistant Director of Admission at Hartwick College since 2010.
 While at Hartwick, in addition to significant travel, event planning, and working as the athletic liaison for the admission team, Caroline developed a sophisticated approach to social media outreach that includes clever and thoughtful ways to acknowledge and repeat information that their applicants share in social media settings.
 As an undergraduate student at Roanoke College, Caroline was chosen as a sophomore to work for one of the senior staff in the admission office.
 She helped with setting up travel, gave presentations on the road, and was involved in student outreach and on-campus events.

 Why Agnes Irwin?

 "I got to know Agnes Irwin through my role in college admission and was always impressed with the school and the students during my time on campus.
-As a graduate of St. Paul’s School for Girls in Brooklandville, MD, I was excited to return to the single-sex environment, and love the positive and enthusiastic feeling on campus.
+As a graduate of St. Paul’s School for Girls in Brooklandville, MD, I was excited to return to the single-gender environment, and love the positive and enthusiastic feeling on campus.
 I believe that Agnes Irwin provides girls with strong academic and extracurricular opportunities that simultaneously engage them in their present while preparing them for their future."